 2. Billing and Shipping Address:

-These information are required as they will ultimately determine the Place of Supply and the taxation of such transaction accordingly.
+This information is required as they will ultimately determine the Place of Supply and the taxation of such transaction accordingly.

 3. GSTIN/unique ID: